What are complete or full dentures?

-Full dentures, or complete dentures, are a removable device that can be used to replace missing teeth.
+Full dentures, or complete dentures, are a removable device that are used to replace missing teeth.
 The denture teeth are made out of porcelain or acrylic and held together by an acrylic base.
-Partial dentures are similar but only used to replace some teeth, whilst a complete denture is a replacement for the full set.
+Partial dentures are similar but only used to replace some teeth, while a complete denture is a replacement for the full set.

-Full dentures may be needed when you lose all of your teeth and they can help fill out your appearance again and leaving you feeling more confident to smile.
+Full dentures may be needed when you lose all of your teeth and they can help fill out your appearance, leaving you feeling more confident to smile.

 How are dentures made?